Bankoga/golem/open_problems/misc_problems.md

 Answer: No. We want to be able to set a desired number of dests at the top level, then have those split across the problem domains appropriately. **SEE ANSWER TO LENGTH X WIDTH OF REGIONS Q!**

-> Open Question: If I want a brain with ~N neurons, how do I indicate that when creating a problem graph with a given architecture?
+> Open Question: If I want a brain with ~N neurons, how do I indicate that when creating a golem with a given architecture?

-Answer: In order to set a desired number of destinations, at the problem graph level, the configs must contain certain data pertaining to size that can be used as a series of forumlas where we solve for the missing variables.
+Answer: In order to set a desired number of destinations, at the golem level, the configs must contain certain data pertaining to size that can be used as a series of forumlas where we solve for the missing variables.

 Layers control their dest size.
 Regions have a number of dests based on some ratio, or value that determine how many of the dests allotted to a problem domain are consumed by the specific region.
 Though it seems possible that, depending on architecture, some regions may need to break this paradigm. **If anything, regions may be able to wholly replace problem domains as a layer of abstraction.**
 Problem domains contain multiple dests, and are some fraction of the total number of dests.
 The fraction of dests consumed by a problem domain, are then split across the various regions according to the region size formulas.
 All region size formulas in a problem domain should add up to 1.
 They can not lead to consuming more dests than supplied by the problem domain.
-The problem graph sets a specific number of dests, which are split across the problem domains.
+The golem sets a specific number of dests, which are split across the problem domains.
-Thus it would seem to be the case that there is a minimum number of reasonably supported dests for any given problem graph architecture.
+Thus it would seem to be the case that there is a minimum number of reasonably supported dests for any given golem architecture.

 ### Toy architecture with N PDs of the cortical type